Chart Color Schemes

 Mount Eliza's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mount Eliza's health outcomes show exceptional results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Mount Eliza's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Approximately 68% of Mount Eliza's total population (12,996 people) have private health cover, compared to Greater Melbourne's 56.7%.
+Approximately 68% of Mount Eliza's total population of 12,996 people have private health cover, compared to Greater Melbourne's 56.7% and the national average of 55.7%.

-Nationally, the average is 55.7%.
-Arthritis and asthma are the most common medical conditions in Mount Eliza, affecting 7.8 and 7.0% of residents respectively.
-Notably, 71.5% of residents declare themselves completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
-Working-age residents in Mount Eliza are particularly healthy with low chronic condition prevalence.
-The area has a higher proportion of seniors aged 65 and over at 24.3% (4,629 people), compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors in Mount Eliza rank broadly in line with the national average for the general population.
+The most prevalent medical conditions are arthritis (affecting 7.8% of residents) and asthma (7.0%).
+A total of 71.5% of Mount Eliza residents report being completely free from medical ailments, compared to Greater Melbourne's 72.6%.
+Working-age residents in the area have low chronic condition prevalence.
+Mount Eliza has a higher proportion of seniors aged 65 and over, at 24.7% (4,706 people), than Greater Melbourne's 15.1%.
+Health outcomes among seniors are strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health